 git clone git@github.com:pinterest/querybook.git

-Go into the cloned directory and run make
+Go into the cloned directory and run make.

 cd querybook